top of page

 Talking Points

-• Gut Medicaid for seniors, children, and people with disabilities, and would essentially end the Medicaid expansion currently covering nearly 500,000 Coloradans
+• Gut Medicaid for seniors/older adults, children, people with disabilities, veterans, and would threaten the Medicaid expansion currently covering roughly 370,000 Coloradans

-• Cut financial assistance that helps working families afford health insurance and disrupt the individual insurance market.
+• Cut financial assistance that helps working families afford health insurance under the ACA and disrupt the individual insurance market.

-• Take away billions of dollars in funding for health care in Colorado when our state budget already faces a $670 million shortfall.
+• Take away billions of dollars in funding for health care in Colorado when this bill already blows a $1 billion hole in our state budget.

-• This plan would disproportionately harm states like Colorado that have expanded our Medicaid program and have worked hard to get as many Coloradans covered in private insurance as possible.
+• Disproportionately harm states like Colorado that have expanded our Medicaid program and have worked hard to get as many Coloradans covered in private insurance as possible.

-We need health care solutions, not cuts and attacks that make coverage unaffordable and leave millions in America without the health care they need.
+We need health care solutions that actually improve health coverage and help Coloradans afford insurance, not cuts and attacks that make coverage unaffordable and leave millions in America without the health care they need.

 Medicaid talking points